Blue Nile UK Guide

 What if you need to get the ring resized?

 Blue Nile provides complimentary resizing for most rings when within the manufacturer’s recommended size range, during the first year.
-Simply contact a Diamond & Jewellery consultant at to arrange for your free resize.
+Simply contact a customer service consultant to arrange for your free resize.
+Find out more about Blue Nile’s resizing policy, click here.

-To determine your proper ring size, you can use Blue Nile’s Ring Sizer tool
+To determine your proper ring size, you can use Blue Nile’s Ring Sizer tool, click here to see their ring sizing resources.

 Do we recommend buying from Blue Nile if you’re in the UK?